SAFE-Labs-Docs/Lab-Handbook/README.md

 For example, “I commit to supporting a healthy work-life balance for my lab members” will not be in this handbook because the commitment cannot be verified.<br/>
 <br/>
 This handbook does not represent an optimal or exhaustive list: it is the product of thirteen group leaders who are all passionate about improving lab culture, and are all fallible.
+Although this handbook will not solve every problem, we hope it takes a significant step toward addressing key challenges faced in daily lab life.
 The handbook will improve through community feedback and further dedicated workshops.
 Labs that implement—or intend to implement within 3 months—all commitments, should feature the SAFE Labs logo on their website, and should register for the SAFE Labs mailing list. <br/>

 ## Sections for each commitment:
 _**Details:**_ Here we include more details on the commitment, including the reasoning behind it, and any requirements (e.g. if a statement must include a particular piece of information).<br/>